We Love Nut Free Bakeries and Restaurants!

 Red Plate Foods – Nut free, vegan, soy free, gluten free, GMO free

-Calgary – Cake Bake Shop Peanut and tree nut free, with gluten free options.
+Calgary, AB – Cake Bake Shop Peanut and tree nut free, with “gluten-wise” options.

-Ottawa – The Best Cake Shop nut free
+Ottawa, ON – The Best Cake Shop peanut and tree nut free

-Toronto – Short and Sweet Cupcakes nut free (with gluten free and vegan options)
+Toronto, ON – Short and Sweet Cupcakes nut free (with gluten free options on certain days)

-Winnipeg – Sweet Impressions, 100% nut free with some egg and dairy free options.
+Winnipeg, MB – Sweet Impressions, 100% peanut and tree nut free (except coconut) with some egg and dairy free options.